-The Dental Hygiene Transfer Compact is an agreement between Three Rivers and the University of New Haven.
-This program provides for a smooth transfer from Three Rivers to the University of New Haven Dental Hygiene Program upon completion of the conditions for final acceptance, which include completion of the dental hygiene transfer compact General Studies Certificate or Associate in Science degree with a 2.7 minimum cumulative average and no less than a grade of C in all courses.
+Transfer Compact Agreement with the University of New Haven Dental Hygiene Program transfer compact General Studies Certificate or Associate in Science degree with a 2.7 minimum cumulative average and no less than a grade of C in all courses.
 All science classes must be taken within five years of transfer.
 Ten seats are reserved for TRCC transfer applicants.
 Students enrolled in this program will be advised by both schools throughout their program.